obed888/filament-searchable-input-html/README.md

 }
 ```

-a Value-Label pairs array should be returned by the search function, in order to display a dropdown with the corresponding items
+a Values list or a Value-Label pairs array should be returned by the search function, in order to display a dropdown with the corresponding items.

-NOTE: if `Value` and `Label` differ, the `Value` will be inserted in the Input field when the user select an item.
-The `Label` is just used as a display value inside the dropdown.

 ## Complex Items

-`SearchableInput` supports using arrays as dropdown items, this allows to pass metadata to the selected item and consume it in the `->onItemSelected()` method:
+`SearchableInput` supports using arrays as search results, this allows to pass metadata to the selected item and consume it in the `->onItemSelected()` method:

 ```php